Last updated on April 6th, 2023 at 09:18 pm

-The itinerary follows a logical walking route, but you could skip some of the places if you don’t fancy them.
-You can find hotel, restaurant and bar recommendations at the bottom of the post too!
+The itinerary follows a logical walking route, but you could skip some of the places if you don’t fancy them or do them in a completely different order.
+You can find all my hotel, restaurant, and bar recommendations at the bottom of the post too!

 Please Note: Some of the links in this post are affiliate links, which will earn me a small commission at no extra cost to you.
 Affiliate sales help with the running costs of this site, so thank you for your support!

-Best Things To Do in Liverpool & Itinerary – Day One
+Best Things To Do in Liverpool – Day One

-Start your trip with a walk up to the corner of Tithebarn Street and Vauxhall Road to see our most famous sculpture, the Superlambanana.
+Start your day with a walk up to the corner of Tithebarn Street and Vauxhall Road to see our most famous sculpture, the Superlambanana – which has just had a Ukraine/Eurovision makeover!
 The sculpture comments on the dangers of genetic engineering and represents the fact that sheep and bananas were common cargo through the port.

 When it was first unveiled, it was a little controversial, however, these days it’s a local treasure and an iconic Liverpool landmark.
 As with most works of art, take from it what you will.
 But if sculptures aren’t your thing you could skip it.